A resistance invariant of special alternating links: Examples

 \section{Examples}

-In Figures \ref{K8a2a}--\ref{K8a2b} we show diagrams $8a2A$ and $8a2B$ of a knot $K8a2$, together with their oriented Tait graphs (in red), and resistance of their edges (in blue).
+In Figures~\ref{K8a2a}--\ref{K8a2b} we show diagrams $8a2A$ and $8a2B$ of the knot $8a2$, together with their oriented Tait graphs (in red) and the directed resistances $\rho(e)$ associated with the normalized Laplacian $\widehat L$ (in blue).
 The Laplacians for the graphs are as follows.